jonathanmunamire/Portfolio/README.md

 ## Author
 Credentials:
 Email: jonathanmunamire@gmail.com

 ## Show your support

-Give a star if you like this project
+Give a ⭐️ if you like this project!

+## Acknowledgments

+- Thank You [Microverse](www.microverse.org) team that help me with the template of this project.
+- Thanks to everyone who will get time to check this code and suggest any issue to improve the page.

 ## Licence
 This project is [MIT](MIT.md) licensed.